You are taking an advanced mathematics class.

 are encouraged to mimic the style used in these examples.

 There are many things to say about writing homework solutions, but it is possible

 to give a few highlights.
 Thus,

-this document provides a brief summary checklist to help guide writing your solutions.
+this page provides a brief checklist to help guide writing your solutions.

 a list of the most important things to consider when writing your solutions.